stefantalpalaru/django-pygments/README.md

 ##description

-django-pygments is a Django app that provides a template tag and 2 filters for doing syntax highlighting with Pygments ( http://pygments.org/ ).
+django-pygments is a Django app that provides a template tag and 2 filters for doing syntax highlighting with [Pygments][1].

 ##dependencies: